My Gridcoin experiment is done

 This is about friends.

-As I have gotten older, and maybe because of some things that happen from time to time in my life, I get into moods where I ponder the imponderable things that I might be better off just forgetting.
+As I have gotten older, and maybe because of some things that happen from time to time in my life, I get into moods where I ponder the imponderables I might be better off forgetting.
 No, maybe that last bit is not true.
-I would not ever want to forget everything, especially anything related to friends.
+I would never want to forget anything, especially anything related to friends.
 For certain other parts of my life, I might make an exception and forget everything I thought I knew.

 “Good friends help you to find important things when you have lost them… your smile, your hope, and your courage.”
 Doe Zantamata

 Those things the quote mentions can be lost without realizing it.
-At the time I mentioned, I had not really made any realization of having lost anything, yet.
+At the time I mentioned, I had not really realized that I had lost anything yet.
 And as I became friends with this person, I saw a way to find the items on this list, in time.

 And that leads to something that this card leaves out.
 (Hey, it is just a card with limited space.
-I have a blog of space to fill.)
+I have a blog with space to fill.)

 A good friend not only helps you to find these things you might have lost, your smile, your hope your courage– but they can also make you remember who you really are.